coteyr/screeps/README.md

   - **Formatter** In an effort to contain all the nasty "'foo = " + bar + " baz'" type string building, specially when referring to css for output the Formatter class is used.
 Hopefully this will restrict that hard to read gloop to one file.
   - **Log** A single log class exists to format and unify all logging functions.
 Static methods exist for ease of use, and log levels are set in the *Config* object.
+  - **Time** The time class is designed to handle both world time and screeps time.
+  - **Storage** The storage class is meant to hold all memory access methods.
+The reason being that Memory.foo.bar some times needs to be adjusted to be Memory.foo_bar for performance reasons.
+Other memory storage needs like defaults are also handled.

 # Config
 All config variables should be stored in Config.js, in JSON format.